+LAWS1102 Bharatiya Nyana Sanhita-2023 L Т Р S J С

+(BNS-Indian Penal Code)

-LAWS1101 Indian Penal Code L Т Ρ S J С Course Type: Compulsory Law Paper 2 2 0 0 0 4
+Course Type:Compulsory Law Paper 0 0 0 4

-Criminal Law is Statutory Law, which defines the offences and prescribes the punishments for such offences.
+Course Description: Criminal Law is Statutory Law, which defines the offences and prescribes the punishments for such offences.
 Course on Law of Crimes aims at introducing students to the basic principles of criminal law.
-The course of Criminal Law is designed with the topics of History of IPC, Elements of Crime, Theories and kinds of Punishments, General Exceptions, Offences committed against Human Body and Property, Offences against Woman, Offences against State, Public Servants, Public Justice, Public Order and Morality.
+The course of Criminal Law is designed with the topics of History of IPC and The Bharatiya Nyaya Sanhita, Elements of Crime, Theories and kinds of Punishments, General Exceptions, Offences committed against Human Body and Property, Offences against Woman, Offences against State, Public Servants, Public Justice, Public Order and Morality.

-- To familiarize the students with key concepts of crime and criminal Law. - To understand the basic concepts of specific offences under the Indian Penal Code. - To explain the students about the penal provisions which have provided to aggravated offences that are committed against property and human body and its consequent cause of injury to the property and person. - Acquaint the students with analyzation of various forms of perjury specified with precision and acts tending to pervert the court of justice and to explain the different penal provisions relating to offences commit against Public Servants and Public Justice. - Acquaint the students with basic knowledge of punishments that have been prescribed for offences relating to marriage, Defamation and Criminal Intimidation.
+- To familiarize the students with key concepts of crime and criminal Law. - To understand the basic concepts of specific offences under The Bharatiya Nyaya Sanhita. - To explain the students about the penal provisions which have provided to aggravated offences that are committed against property and human body and its consequent cause of injury to the property and person. - Acquaint the students with analyzation of various forms of perjury specified with precision and acts tending to pervert the court of justice and to explain the different penal provisions relating to offences commit against Public Servants and Public Justice. - Acquaint the students with basic knowledge of punishments that have been prescribed for offences relating to marriage, Defamation and Criminal Intimidation.

-Introduction and General Exceptions - Historical development of criminal law.
-Extent and operation of the Code.
-General Explanations-Sections (6-52A).
+Unit - 1 (12 Sessions): Introduction and General Exceptions - Historical development of criminal law.
+Commencement and application of Sanhita, General explanations.
 Elements of crime, an overview viz.
-Mens rea (guilty mind), Actus Reus (Act or Omission), Stages of commission of crime - Intention, Preparation, Attempt, Accomplishment.
+Mensrea (guilty mind), Actus Reus (Act or Omission), Stages of commission of crime - Intention, Preparation, Attempt, Accomplishment.
 Punishments viz.
 General Exceptions-Judicial acts, Mistake of fact, Accident, Absence of criminal intent, Private defence to- person or property.

-Offences Against Human Body/Property - Analysis of offences towards the human body viz. culpable homicide, murder, Hurt and grievous hurt, wrongful restraint and wrongful confinement, kidnapping and abduction, slavery, Assault and Criminal Force, An overview of offences against the property viz. theft, extortion, robbery, dacoit, criminal misappropriation of property, criminal breach of trust, cheating, criminal trespass, house breaking.
+Unit - 2 (12 Sessions): Offences Against Human Body/Property - Analysis of offences towards the human body viz.
+Culpable Homicide, Murder, Hurt and Grievous hurt, Wrongful restraint and Wrongful confinement, Kidnapping and Abduction, Slavery, Assault and Criminal Force, An overview of offences against the property viz. theft, extortion, robbery, dacoit, criminal misappropriation of property, criminal breach of trust, cheating, criminal trespass, house breaking.
 Concept of Forgery and essential elements.

-Unit - III

-Offences against Women - Offences such as miscarriage, infanticide etc. Insulting the modesty of a woman, Assault or criminal force with intent to outrage the modesty of a women, Rape, Custodial rape, Marital rape, A critical analysis of cruelty by husband and his relatives towards the wife, Mock- Marriages, Bigamy, Criminal Elopement.
+Unit - III (12 Sessions): Offences against Women - Offences such as miscarriage, infanticide etc. Insulting the modesty of a woman, Assault or criminal force with intent to outrage the modesty of a women, Rape, Custodial rape, Marital rape, A critical analysis of cruelty by husband and his relatives towards the wife, Mock-Marriages, Bigamy, Criminal Elopement.

-Unit - IV

-Offences against State/Public Order and Morals - An overview of Abetment.
+Unit - IV (12 Sessions): Offences against State/Public Order and Morals - An overview of Abetment.
 Types of Abetment followed by punishment.
-Definition of Criminal Conspiracy, essential features, Waging or attempting to wage war, or abetting waging war against the Government, Sedition, Mutiny.
+Definition of Criminal Conspiracy, essential features, Waging or attempting to wage war, or abetting waging war against the Government, Mutiny.
 An overview of offences relating to Government Stamps and Coins.

 Overview of Unlawful Assembly and its essential features, Rioting, Affray.
 Criminal intimidation and its features.
 Adulteration of food and drink, an overview of offences relating to religion, offences relating to the Elections.

-Unit - V

-Offences Against Public Justice/Public Servants - An analysis of false evidence and offences against public justice viz. giving or fabricating false evidence, causing disappearance of evidence, abuse of process of Court of justice, offences against public servants, An overview of contempt of the lawful authority of public servants viz. avoidance or prevention of service of summons, notice or order, and disobeying the orders by public servant.
+Unit - V (12 Sessions): Offences Against Public Justice/Public Servants - An analysis of false evidence and offences against public justice viz. giving or fabricating false evidence, causing disappearance of evidence, abuse of process of Court of justice, offences against public servants, An overview of contempt of the lawful authority of public servants viz. avoidance or prevention of service of summons, notice or order, and disobeying the orders by public servant.
 Defamation and essential features.